-I am available for photographic tutorials, one-to-one or with small groups.
-You can choose from the following topics, and either explore each in depth, with opportunities to get advice as you practice techniques, or I could do an introductory taster session that touched briefly everything on all aspects.
-Tutorial length, dates and times by arrangement, pricing depending on when, where and with whom …
+I am available for tutorial sessions, either one-to-one or in small groups.
+You can choose from the following topics, and either explore each in depth, with opportunities to practice and get advice on using particular techniques, or I can provide a whistle-stop tour of all the aspects.

 - Choosing your camera